 Low Power PV Cell Support

+[See note above.
+Low power PV cells are much better served by a scaled-down “module” version IV Swinger2.]

 Low power PV cells (e.g. 250 mW) are physically smaller than the normal high-power cells used in most PV modules.
 Their Voc is comparable, but their Isc is proportionally lower.

 A bias battery is not needed for swinging IV curves of low power cells.
 However, the resolution of the default ammeter circuitry is not adequate to obtain a good IV curve.